kelsin/quickmug/README.md

 * **upload IMAGE CAPTION** Uploads a image file to smugmug with a caption.
 You don't need quotes around the caption.

-## Getting access token from Smugmug API key and secret
+## Getting Access Token Manually

 You can use irb with the ruby oauth gem in order to get an access token to use with QuickMug.

-First make sure the "oauth" gem is installed and then run "irb" to get into the ruby command line.
+First make sure that you have an API key and secret from the SmugMug site.
+Also make sure the "oauth" gem is installed and then run "irb" to get into the ruby command line.
 Then you can follow along below:

 ``` ruby
 require 'oauth'